General Terms & Conditions

 Article 17 - Disputes

-A dispute will only be dealt with by the Disputes Committee if the consumer first submitted his complaint to the entrepreneur within a reasonable period of time.
+A dispute will only be dealt with by the Disputes Committee if the consumer first submitted his complaint to the business within a reasonable period of time.
 Twelve months after the dispute arises, the dispute must be submitted in writing to the Disputes Committee.

 The Disputes Committee will not handle a dispute or cease the treatment if the entrepreneur has been granted a moratorium, has become bankrupt, or has actually terminated his business activities before a dispute has been dealt with by the committee at the session and a final decision has been made. has been pointed out.

-If, in addition to the Webshop Disputes Committee, another recognized or affiliated to the Consumer Disputes Committee (SGC) or the Financial Services Complaints Institute (Kifid) Foundation is competent, for disputes concerning primarily the method of selling or providing remote services, the Disputes Committee Webshop Certification Mark at preferred.
+If, in addition to the Webshop Disputes Committee, another recognised or affiliated to the Consumer Disputes Committee (SGC) or the Financial Services Complaints Institute (Kifid) Foundation is competent, for disputes concerning primarily the method of selling or providing remote services, the Disputes Committee Webshop Certification Mark at preferred.
 For all other disputes, the other accredited disputes committee affiliated with SGC or Kifid.

 Article 18 - Industry guarantee